Solar power in New Zealand: Distributed systems

 Although there are no subsidies for small-scale solar in New Zealand, the declining costs of photovoltaic have driven strong growth in household installations in recent years.
 In 2009, the average turnkey price for a standard 3-kilowatt (kW) PV system was about NZ$40,000; by 2024 the average residential system size had increased to 7 kW while the average cost had fallen to NZ$16,500.

 Rooftop and other small photovoltaic systems with a capacity of up to and including 10 kW are classified as small-scale distributed generation under Part 6 of the Electricity Industry Participation Code.
 These systems must be approved by the local electricity distribution business (EDB) before they are connected to the grid, but EDBs cannot unreasonably refuse connection if the equipment meets technical standards.
-Inverters are required to comply with AS/NZS 4777, and most networks limit export to 5 kW per phase for single- and two-phase systems.
+Inverters are required to comply with AS/NZS 4777 and the respective EDB's connection and operating standards.
+Exports of up to 10 kW are allowed, except in identified areas of network congestion.

 Such systems generally do not require building consent when installed on existing roofs.
-Consent may be needed, however, for building-integrated PV (e.g. where the panels act as roof cladding), in heritage or design-sensitive zones, when breaching height-to-boundary restrictions, or for ground-mounted arrays larger than 40 m2.
-Installations do not require building consent, but must be reviewed and approved by a licensed engineer in the following circumstances: ground-mounted arrays between 20 and 40 m2, roof-mounted arrays on a building that total more than 40 m2 on the same building, and any solar arrays installed in areas with a minimum design wind speeds greater than 44 m/s, such as exposed areas close to Cook Strait and areas in the lee of the Southern Alps (due to the Nor'wester Foehn wind).
+However, building consent or engineering approval may be needed for building-integrated PV (e.g. where the panels act as roof cladding) and for arrays larger than 40 m2 or in very high wind zones.
+Zoning rules may also limit installing solar panels, such as in heritage areas or where the panels exceed height-to-boundary restrictions.

 The largest solar power system on a school in New Zealand was officially opened in a ceremony in February 2019 at Kaitaia College.
 Kelvin Davis, unveiled a plaque to acknowledge the installation of the 368 solar panel project which is spread across the rooftop of multiple buildings on the school campus.

 By January 2014, solar photovoltaic systems had been installed in 50 schools through the Schoolgen program, a program developed by Genesis Energy to educate students about renewable energy, particularly solar energy.
 Each school has been given a 2 kW capacity PV system, with a total distributed installed capacity of 100 kilowatts-peak (kWp).
 Since February 2007, a total of 513 megawatt-hours (MWh) of electrical energy have been recorded.

 In January 2020 Foodstuffs announced it would be installing a 1.1 MW PV array on its new Auckland distribution centre.
 In October 2020 Watercare Services installed a 1 MW floating array on its Auckland wastewater treatment plant.